 It’s important to understand the impact that the clinical hours component will have in terms of scheduling your time for work and family.
 Most students will not be able to maintain their full work schedule unless they receive support in other aspects of their life.

 The 125 clinical hours equate to about 16 hours per week.
 This time can be worked out according to the student and preceptor’s schedules so the actual hours per week can vary depending upon individual circumstances.

-Once you have completed the MSN-FNP program you will be eligible to sit for the national certification examination as a Family Nurse Practitioner from either the American Nurses Credentialing Center (ANCC) or the American Association of Nurse Practitioners (AANP).
+Once you have completed the Chamberlain FNP program you will be eligible to sit for the national certification examination as a Family Nurse Practitioner from either the American Nurses Credentialing Center (ANCC) or the American Association of Nurse Practitioners (AANP).
 After successfully passing the exam, you will then be eligible for licensure in your state.

 Always remember, our faculty are here to ensure your success and help you gain the necessary skills to treat patients of all ages.
-I encourage you to communicate with them as you progress through the program.
+We encourage you to communicate with them as you progress through the program.